topmost

 These three factors determine whether an all-in-one conference room solution or a modular upgrade makes more sense.
 Skip this step, and you risk buying an impressive device that solves the wrong problem.

-Two Affordable Conference Room AV Solutions Under $2,500
+Two Budget-Friendly Conference Room AV Solutions Under $2,500

 For small to medium-sized businesses, two practical conference room video solutions eliminate complexity without the traditional enterprise price tag.